cachebag/dotfiles/README.md

 ---

 **Note**: This configuration is optimized for my personal workflow.
+I am not responsible for anything that happens to your machine if you use these dotfiles.